daviddadev/ping_pong_game/README.md

 # tennis_game

-Link for the game:
+Link to the game:
 https://goo.gl/HijNrZ

 A retro style Tennis game!

-I build this game using just HTML canvas and a whole lot of javascritp.
+I build this game using just HTML canvas

+and a whole lot of javascript